veillette/physics-book/contents/ch2Acceleration.md

 <div class="title">
 Calculate Acceleration: A Subway Train Slowing Down
 </div>
-Now suppose that at the end of its trip, the train in [Figure](#fig7)(a) slows to a stop from a speed of 30.0 km/h in 8.00 s.
+Now suppose that at the end of its trip, the train in [Figure 7](#fig7)(a) slows to a stop from a speed of 30.0 km/h in 8.00 s.
 What is its average acceleration while stopping?

 **Strategy**